Playin' then Runnin' before the cops can grab us!

 It was also very important for the musicians to feel the playing environment was safe.
 After a number of discussions about logistics, social distancing, and the best place/time, we agreed on a spot and we started meeting each week to play jazz.
 We continue to do so in our "undisclosed location" in or near Bowie, MD😁.

-We never want to draw a crowd, so Bill has elected to invite only a few musicians each week and we bring minimal gear/equipment.
+We never want to draw a crowd, only a few musicians were invited each week and we bring minimal gear/equipment.
 If the cops show up and ask us to leave, we want to be able to "play & run" with minimal packing of equipment.
 I opted to put a small COVID drum set together comprised of refurbished drum gear that was easily transportable and almost disposable.
 Playing this small, crude, three-piece kit is like playing a guitar with half the strings, but it makes me focus and it's fun!
 This is very raw video of us playing the jazz standard, Blue Bossa in our undisclosed location.
+Sorry about the poor audio but we're outdoors.

 Even though we're able to play outside a bit now Magic Ray continues to organize and run the weekly video calls to keep our common musical dialogue flowing.
 It's great to be part of such an incredible network of musicians to help us all get through this crisis.